Phenomlive/FSIB_RASA_CHATBOT/README.md

 - `models/`: Stores trained Rasa models.
 - `index.html`: Sample web interface for the chatbot widget.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make changes and commit (`git commit -m "Add your feature"`).
-4. Push to your branch (`git push origin feature/your-feature`).
-5. Create a pull request.

-Please follow the Rasa contribution guidelines for code formatting (using `black`) and testing.[](https://github.com/RasaHQ/rasa)

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.